+Shelly is the Manager of CVPPH and has over 20 years of experience in the health and community sector.
+Shelly has a wealth of experience in engaging, influencing and working collaboratively with a wide range of stakeholders across government programs and community service providers at a state-wide and regional level.
+She is an experienced senior manager in both the acute and community health sector.
 Shelly also has extensive clinical experience in the health sector, including emergency, midwifery, intensive care, paediatrics, community nursing and an independent health practitioner in remote Aboriginal communities.
-She is also an accomplished researcher having successfully managed international clinical trials and collaborated and led research projects that are published in peer reviewed medical journals and have been invited to present at international conferences.
+She is also an accomplished and published researcher having successfully managed international clinical trials and collaborated and led research projects.

 Nicki has spent most of her working life in Administration roles but across a wide range of industries – and a mix of corporate and not-for-profit organisations.
 In addition she completed a Certificate III in Childcare, Certificate III in Frontline Management and Diploma of Small Business Management.
 As well as working three days per week at CVPPH, Nicki is also the Communications Officer for the Community Bank Maldon & District.
 Nicki manages and implements CVPPH communication strategies to inform and engage stakeholders using websites, social media and eNewsletters.
 This work also incorporates the use of video and animation.
 Nicki manages the quality assurance of our external documents with regards to format, graphic design, readability and accessibility.
 Nicki enjoys being outdoors, family history research, photography, Parkrun and spending time with family and friends.
 Nicki is a graduate of the 2017 Loddon Murray Community Leadership Program (LEAD Loddon Murray) and has been integral to the creation of a social modified women’s cricket competition in the Castlemaine district.